 - Control Theory: Matrix norms are used to analyze the stability and performance of control systems.
 They help in designing controllers that ensure the system remains stable and meets performance specifications.

 - Image Processing: Matrix norms are used in image compression and denoising techniques.
-For example, the nuclear norm can be used to find low-rank approximations of images, reducing the amount of data needed to store them.
+To give you an idea, the nuclear norm can be used to find low-rank approximations of images, reducing the amount of data needed to store them.

 Trends and Latest Developments